koola123/meet/README.md

 npm run start
 ```

-Don't forget to also install nodejs LTS or the latest version.
+<strong> ⚠️ Don't forget to also install nodejs LTS or the latest version!</strong>

 <br>